Decoding the success of the greatest architects of last century

 This is the secret sauce behind most (if not all) Bjarke Ingels Group’s winning designs.
 They give more than what is asked from them.

 Whether you like BIG’s designs or not, it cannot be denied that Bjarke Ingels has hacked his way to the most prestigious projects of this generation – using this key.

 There is seldom just one way to solve a design problem, and more often than not, a brief is a limited way to look at a project.

-However, once you have bagged enough experience to know your client’s requirements better than he does, you can go ahead and take the risk of altering the brief to solve the core problem better.
+Once you have bagged enough experience to understand the project better than your client does, you can go ahead and alter the brief to solve the core problem better.

 Architecture is not a ‘career’, it is a way of life and the great ones let it permeate to every aspect of one’s lifestyle.
 The core to becoming a great Architect is becoming great at Architecture, and the practice of Architecture is way more than just designing buildings.